 Step 3: Enable Azure AD device registration, it doesn’t impact how you manage devices, but does give you a nice feature in Conditional Access whereby you can say a device must be domain joined.
 Don’t do this until you’ve enabled Azure AD SSO first, otherwise you’re baking in a dependency on AD FS and you won’t be able to move off it easily.

 Step 4: Make sure to have some Windows Server 2016 or later domain controllers and update your domain controller certificates to the Domain Controller Authentication (Kerberos) template with superseding enabled to replace the older ones.
 Be warned; If you have domain joined systems prior to (God forbid) Windows 2003 SP2 or even XP SP3, you need to ditch that stuff before proceeding – they won’t understand the SHA2 domain controller certificates.
 Then enable Windows Hello for Business using the Key Trust method.
+There are other methods available, read the docs, but this requires the least heavy lifting.

 Going this route has all kinds of benefits but believe me, this is the simplest and most effective way to make your world a better place.